 But making good on that chance, as you know, is bafflingly hard.
 We have a pretty good idea of what to do (work out, foster relationships, don’t drink too much…), but we really struggle to make ourselves do it.

-In this first post, I want to lay down a basic framework for thinking about why that is.
+In this post, I want to lay down a basic framework for thinking about why that is.
 I’ll talk about legacy brains, how they hold us back, and why we need more motivation.

 I hope you find it useful!

 To be a modern human is to be constantly battling with your instincts.

 To us, it seems totally natural: it’s hard to do things that are good for you and easy to do things that are bad for you.
 Exercising is hard, vegetating is easy.
 Eating well is hard, eating junk is easy.

 From a broader perspective though, our battle with instincts is a brand new problem.

 If you’re a wild animal, your instincts almost always line up with what’s best for you.
 It would be dangerous not to listen to them.
 That used to be true for humans, too.